DeltaGAN: Towards Diverse Few-shot Image Generation with Sample-Specific Delta: Our Method

 where $c(\bm{x})$ is the category label of $\bm{x}$.
 We train the classifier by minimizing $\mathcal{L}_{c,D} = -\log p(c(\bm{x}_2)|\bm{x}_2)$ of the target image $\bm{x}_2$.
 We also expect the generated image $\tilde{\bm{x}}_2$ to be classified as the same category of target image $\bm{x}_2$.
 Thus, we minimize $\mathcal{L}_{c,G}=-\log p(c(\bm{x}_2)|\tilde{\bm{x}}_2)$ when updating the generator.

 \textbf{Adversarial delta matching loss: } To ensure that the generated sample-specific deltas function similarly to real deltas and encode the intra-category transformation, we design a novel adversarial delta matching loss to bridge the gap between real deltas and fake deltas.
-This goal is accomplished by a delta matching discriminator $\mathrm{D}_{M}$, which takes a triplet (conditional image, output image, the delta between them) as input.
-As shown in Figure~\ref{fig:framework}, we extract the features of paired images $\{\mathrm{\hat{D}}_{I}(\bm{x}_1), \mathrm{\hat{D}}_{I}(\bm{x}_2)\}$ (\emph{resp.}, $\{\mathrm{\hat{D}}_{I}(\bm{x}_1), \mathrm{\hat{D}}_{I}(\tilde{\bm{x}}_2)\}$), which are concatenated with sample-specific delta $\bm{\Delta}_{x_1}^{r}$(\emph{resp.}, $\bm{\Delta}_{x_1}^{f}$) to form a real (\emph{resp.}, fake) triplet.
-Then, the real triplet and fake triplet are fed into the delta matching discriminator $\mathrm{D}_{M}$ to judge whether this conditional-output image pair matches the corresponding delta, in other words, whether the delta is the additional information required to transform the conditional image to the output image.
-In adversarial learning, the discriminator needs to distinguish the real triplet $\{\hat{D}_{I}(\bm{x}_1), \hat{D}_{I}(\bm{x}_2), \bm{\Delta}^r_{x_1}\}$ from the fake triplet $\{\hat{D}_{I}(\bm{x}_1), \hat{D}_{I}(\tilde{\bm{x}}_2), \bm{\Delta}^f_{x_1}\}$, while the generator aims to synthesize realistic fake triplet to fool the discriminator.
+This goal is accomplished by a delta matching discriminator $\mathrm{D}_{M}$, which takes a triplet (conditional image, output image, the delta between them) as input as shown in Fig.~\ref{fig:framework}.
+Our delta matching discriminator $\mathrm{D}_{M}$ is constructed by feature extractor $\mathrm{\hat{D}}_{I}$ and four FC layers following global average pooling.
+In delta matching discriminator $\mathrm{D}_{M}$, we extract the features of paired images $\{\mathrm{\hat{D}}_{I}(\bm{x}_1), \mathrm{\hat{D}}_{I}(\bm{x}_2)\}$ (\emph{resp.}, $\{\mathrm{\hat{D}}_{I}(\bm{x}_1), \mathrm{\hat{D}}_{I}(\tilde{\bm{x}}_2)\}$), which are concatenated with sample-specific delta $\bm{\Delta}_{x_1}^{r}$(\emph{resp.}, $\bm{\Delta}_{x_1}^{f}$) to form a real (\emph{resp.}, fake) triplet.
+Then, the real triplet and fake triplet are fed into the four FC layers to judge whether this conditional-output image pair matches the corresponding delta, in other words, whether the delta is the additional information required to transform the conditional image to the output image.
+In adversarial learning, the discriminator $\mathrm{D}_{M}$ needs to distinguish the real triplet $\{\bm{x}_1, \bm{x}_2, \bm{\Delta}^r_{x_1}\}$ from the fake triplet $\{\bm{x}_1, \tilde{\bm{x}}_2, \bm{\Delta}^f_{x_1}\}$, while the generator aims to synthesize realistic fake triplet to fool the discriminator.
 The delta matching adversarial loss is also in the form of hinge adversarial loss~\cite{miyato2018cgans}, which can be written as

 where $\mathcal{L}_{adv,D}^{M}$ (\emph{resp.}, $\mathcal{L}_{adv,G}^{M}$) is optimized for updating $\{\hat{\mathrm{D}}_{I},\mathrm{D}_{M}\}$ (\emph{resp.}, the generator).

 \textbf{Mode seeking loss: } We observe that by varying random vector $\bm{z}$, the generated images may collapse into a few modes, which is referred to as mode collapse~\cite{mao2019mode}.
 Therefore, we use a variant of mode seeking loss~\cite{mao2019mode} to seek for more modes to enhance the diversity of generated images.
 Different from~\cite{mao2019mode}, we apply mode seeking loss to multi-layer features extracted by $\hat{D}_{I}$.
 In particular, we minimize the ratio of the distance between $\bm{z}_1$ and $\bm{z}_2$ over the distance between $\hat{D}_{I}^l(\tilde{\bm{x}}_2^1)$ and $\hat{D}_{I}^l(\tilde{\bm{x}}_2^2)$ at the $l$-th layer of $\hat{D}_{I}$: